ninjacom/100-days-of-code/r1-log.md

 ### R1D6
 Completed the Ajax Type Ahead exersice in #js30.
 Also Day 6 for CSS Grid, and I started the Front End Developer Certificate on freeCodeCamp because why not?!

+### R1D7
+Completed the freeCodeCamp HTML5 and CSS section, and Day 7 for CSS Grid and Javascript30 (another Array Cardio day!).
+Also made a procedurally generated mobile game, using a Unity tutorial.